mandober/debrief.math/300-logic/lo.GLOSSARY.md

 A metatheorem is a statement about a formal system proven in a metalanguage.
 Unlike theorems proved within a given formal system, a metatheorem is proved within a metatheory, and may reference concepts that are present in the metatheory but not the object theory.

 ## Monotonicity
+Monotonicity is a property of relations (and functions) that relates

-Having the property of never increasing (or never decreasing) as the values of independent variables change.
-For example, a monotonic function is a function between ordered sets that preserves (or reverses) the given order: for a monotonically increasing function it holds that whenever `x <= y`, then so is `f x <= f y`; but for a monotonically decreasing function whenever `x <= y` then `f x >= f y` (it reverses the order).
-A logical connective is monotonic if flipping one input, with the other input remaining the same, also flips the result.
+Having the property of never increasing or never decreasing as the values of independent variables change.

+For example, a monotonic function between ordered sets can preserve (or reverse) the given order; for a *monotonically increasing* function it holds that whenever `x <= y`, then so is `f x <= f y`; but for a *monotonically decreasing* function whenever `x <= y` then `f x >= f y` (it reverses the order).

+A *logical connective is monotonic* if flipping one input, with the other input remaining the same, also flips the result.

 ## Naïve theory
 A theory qualified with the adjective "naïve" is an unformalized theory, presented using natural language.

+## Natural deduction
+In logic and proof theory, natural deduction is a kind of *proof calculus* in which logical reasoning is expressed by inference rules, closely related to the "natural" way of reasoning.
+In contrast to Hilbert-style systems that use axioms as much as possible to express the logical laws of deductive reasoning, natural deduction favors inference rules over axioms (even if an axiom is just an inference rule without assumptions).

 ## Necessity and sufficiency
 In logic, necessity and sufficiency are terms used to describe an implicational relationship between statements.
 The assertion that one statement is a necessary and sufficient condition of another means that the former statement is true if and only if the latter is true.

 ## Non-classical logic
 Non-classical logics (and sometimes alternative logics) are formal systems that differ in a significant way from standard logical systems such as propositional and predicate logic.
 There are several ways in which this is done, including by way of extensions, deviations, and variations.

+## Occurrence typing
+Occurrence typing is a typing discipline that assigns to an occurrence of a variable a subtype, derived from the declared type based on the predicates encountered prior to that variable occurrence.

 ## Ontological commitment
 An ontological commitment of a language are objects postulated to exist by that language.
 This need not be "real existence", but only an existence in the universe of discourse.
 For example, legal systems use terms like "legal persons" to descibe collective entities that have rights; so, the legal doctrine has an ontological commitment to non-singular individuals.